Stability and ribbon bases for the rank-selected homology of geometric lattices: Terminology and background

 it is isomorphic to the induced representation $\Ind\, \one_{\fS_{\lambda}}^{\fS_n}$, where $\fS_\lambda$ is the Young subgroup indexed by the partition $\lambda$.
 The \emph{polytabloid} $v_T$ is then defined to be the linear combination of tabloids obtained by applying the column symmetrizer $b_T$ to the tabloid $\{T\}$ (see \cite[p.
 86, Eqn (4)]{Fulton}, \cite[p.
 13, Definition 4.3]{James}):

 Thus $v_T$ is the result of permuting the elements in the columns of $T$, and attaching the sign of the permutation at each step.
 The Specht module $\cS^\lambda$ is then defined to be the submodule of $M^\lambda$ spanned by the polytabloids $v_T$ as $T$ ranges over all tableaux of shape $\lambda$.
-As an $S_n$-module, $\cS^\lambda$ is in fact cyclically generated by $v_T$ for any one tableau $T$, which we may take to be a standard Young tableau.
+As an $\fS_n$-module, $\cS^\lambda$ is in fact cyclically generated by $v_T$ for any one tableau $T$, which we may take to be a standard Young tableau.

 The polytabloid definition in~\eqref{eqn:polytabloid} generalizes in the obvious way to skew shapes $\lambda/\mu$, using the analogous definitions for row, column and Young symmetrizers and stabilizers.
-The culmination is the definition of the skew Specht module $\cS^{\lambda/\mu}$, again generated by $v_T$ for a single tableau $T$ of shape $\lambda/\mu$, which we may take to be a standard tableau, i.e., with rows increasing strictly left to right and columns increasing strictly top to bottom.
+The culmination is the definition of the skew Specht module $\cS^{\lambda/\mu}$, again generated by $v_T$ for a single tableau $T$ of shape $\lambda/\mu$, which we may take to be a \emph{standard} tableau, i.e., \emph{row strict}, with rows increasing strictly left to right and \emph{column strict}, with columns increasing strictly top to bottom.

-We will often refer to a filling of a Young diagram as a \emph{standard filling} if the filling is both column strict and row strict.
+We will often refer to a filling of a Young diagram as a \emph{standard filling} if the filling is both row strict and column strict.